 While putting this post together I googled my way to this image taken from the Peace Tower and looking back to where we put in our canoe after the portage around Chaudiere Falls.
 The red arrow shows the spot –

-We paddled the last bit of the river to the end point.
-Once on the dock at the bottom of the Rideau Locks we moved our gear up to the grassy area beyond the dock and ramp as quickly as possible since the tour boat was heading our way with a full load of passengers.
+We paddled the last bit of the river to the endpoint.
+Once on the dock at the bottom of the Rideau Locks, we moved our gear up to the grassy area beyond the dock and ramp as quickly as possible since the tour boat was heading our way with a full load of passengers.
 In the pic below you can see our canoe already on the grass – with just the two duffels, two Hooligan packs, and paddles to go.

-Back at the Deschenes Rapids we had given our friend Cyril in Stittsville a ring.
+Back at the Deschenes Rapids, we had given our friend Cyril in Stittsville a ring.
 He had come up Highway 117 with us two weeks before and driven our vehicle back to his place while we set off down the Coulonge.
 Now he was going to pick us up at the end of our trip.
 We told him we would be somewhere on the side of the Rideau Locks.
 Well, here we were!

 Now Max set off to see exactly what a portage up the locks would involve.
 Meanwhile, I moved the gear another 100 meters along.
 And then in a flash – another intense and sustained torrential downpour, this one lasting perhaps thirty minutes.
-The bags were somewhat wet but with the canoe on top they were mostly sheltered.
-We got much more wet.
+The bags were somewhat wet but with the canoe on top, they were mostly sheltered.
+We got much wetter.
 We hadn’t even dried out from the first rain and now we were soaked again.
 This was not the end we had planned!

 As for the eventual portage – when Max returned he said the paved road would do the trick.
 It runs alongside the six canal locks past the Bytown Museum, past the Chateau Laurier’s basement level entrance, under Wellington/Rideau Street to a back lane behind the National Arts Centre.